nikolaiwarner/eliandnick.com/index.md

 Six-and-a-half year later (a span of time including two bachelors degrees (both in Telecommunications!), a masters degree, three shared apartments, both of our siblings’ weddings, the births of the [world’s best niece and nephew](http://instagram.com/p/VkMPqkLH_8/), countless cuddles from the best cat on the planet (Sabie Butters...how can you not fall in love with a man who names his cat [Sabie Butters](http://instagram.com/p/TGL29DLHzr/)?!), and several world-class performances with our own bands and other local groups), that love was still going strong!

-> _Cut to late July, 2012._ Eli and Nick are making dinner in their Bell Court apartment kitchen.
+> _Cut to Friday, July 20th, 2012._ Eli and Nick are making dinner in their Bell Court apartment kitchen.
 The food being prepared is probably something delicious.
 They are talking:

 > Eli and Nick: Hey...do you think we should get married?
 > Both: YES!